t-reents/torch-sim/README.md

 <!-- help docs find start of prose in readme, DO NOT REMOVE -->
 TorchSim is an next-generation open-source atomistic simulation engine for the MLIP era.
 By rewriting the core primitives of atomistic simulation in Pytorch, it allows orders of magnitude acceleration of popular machine learning potentials.

-* automatic batching and GPU memory management allowing up to 200x simulation speedup
+* Automatic batching and GPU memory management allowing significant simulation speedup
-* support for MACE and Fairchem MLIP models
+* Support for MACE and Fairchem MLIP models
-* support for classical lennard jones, morse, and soft-sphere potentials
+* Support for classical lennard jones, morse, and soft-sphere potentials
-* integration with NVE, NVT Langevin, and NPT langevin integrators
+* Molecular dynamics integration schemes like NVE, NVT Langevin, and NPT langevin
-* optimization with gradient descent, unit cell FIRE, or frechet cell FIRE
+* Relaxation of atomic positions and cell with gradient descent and FIRE
-* swap monte carlo and hybrid swap monte carlo
+* Swap monte carlo and hybrid swap monte carlo algorithm
-* an extensible binary trajectory writing format with support for arbitrary properties
+* An extensible binary trajectory writing format with support for arbitrary properties
-* a simple and intuitive high-level API for new users
+* A simple and intuitive high-level API for new users
-* integration with ASE, Pymatgen, and Phonopy
+* Integration with ASE, Pymatgen, and Phonopy
-* and more: differentiable simulation, elastic properties, a2c workflow...
+* and more: differentiable simulation, elastic properties, custom workflows...

 ## Quick Start